BLACKCODIE3/BLACKCODIE3/README.md

 - 👋 Hi, I’m @BLACKCODIE3
-- 👀 I’m interested in data science
+- 👀 I’m interested in data analytics
-- 🌱 I’m currently learning python
+- 🌱 I’m currently on the google data analysis professional course on coursera
-- 💞️ I’m looking to collaborate on data visualization and engineering projects
+- 💞️ I’m looking to collaborate on data visualization and analysis projects
 - 📫 How to reach me; email @ckells18@gmail.com

 <!---